Neurotech: Connecting (with) the brain

 Lastly, it may sometimes be necessary to send information into the brain, for example when developing a visual prosthesis or when providing a sense of touch to a prosthetic arm.
 This is done by stimulating certain areas in the brain with tiny electrical pulses.
 This fascinating method comes with its own set of questions and challenges that have to be addressed as well.
 For example, stimulation activates a large number of cells, which can all have different responses to the electric pulse.
 This makes it difficult to induce stable and coherent perceptual experiences.

-Taken together, a lot of exciting work remains to be done to further fulfill neurotech’s potential, and it will be fascinating to see to what extent brain and computer may be integrated in the future.
+Taken together, a lot of exciting work remains to be done to further fulfill the potential of neurotech, and it will be fascinating to see to what extent brain and computer may be integrated in the future.
 For now, the first wave of commercial and clinical products will be very informative to see what can best be improved.
-And hopefully, these releases will also be an incentive to start a conversation about the possible impact of neurotechnologies, before they come to full fruition.
+And hopefully, these releases will also be an incentive to start a conversation about the possible impact of neurotech, before they come to full fruition.